 “I’m a different player due to Rafa’s presence,” Roger Federer said in a 2015 press conference, and if you needed it, yesterday’s 6-4, 3-6, 6-1, 3-6, 6-3 Australian Open win offered the clearest possible evidence.
 When your defensive-genius nemesis applies crushing pressure on you for more than a decade, you might end up crying, yes, but you also might end up with a diamond like this: flinty, precise aggression for the better part of five sets.

-By now Federer knows how fine the margins are and how high a risk he must take on every shot against Nadal, who makes you beat him three or four times over the course of single point and can punish you with the best passing shot ever if you step to him.
+By now Federer knows how fine the margins are and how high a risk he must take on every shot against Nadal, who makes you beat him three or four times over the course of single point and can punish you with the best passing shot ever, should you step to him.
 Federer came into this match with 11-23 record of failure, but even this late in his career found a fresh way to win over his rival.

 “I told myself to play free,” Federer said after the match.
 “Be free in your head, be free in your shots, go for it.
 The brave will be rewarded here.”